 The easiest way to reach the University is by train.
 Birmingham is the only University in mainland UK to have its own railway station on campus, known as ‘University’ station.
 The journey takes approximately 8 minutes from Birmingham New Street and up to six trains an hour depart for the University on the cross-city line (final destination Longbridge or Redditch).
 For visitors coming from the south, Longbridge train station has a park and ride service with trains that depart to University regularly with a 12 minute journey time (final destination Lichfield City or Four Oaks).
 For up to date information on train times and prices, please contact National Rail.

 There are frequent express coach services to Birmingham from London, Heathrow and Gatwick airports and many other UK cities.
 The long-distance coach station is in Digbeth in the city centre.

 The bus service numbers 61, 63, X64, 98 and 99 travel to the University's main Edgbaston campus, the Vale student residences and the Selly Oak Campus.
 Please visit the National Express website.

-The University has three main car parks: South, North and Pritchatts Road Car Park (£1 pay and display on week days; parking charges do not apply at weekends).
-However, please note these are used by staff and students and fill up very quickly, therefore the majority of visitors will be unable to find a space.
-However, anyone with a blue badge can park in the disabled parking bays on campus.
+Parking is free of charge during open days however, please note these are used by staff and students and fill up very quickly, therefore the majority of visitors will be unable to find a space.
+Anyone with a blue badge can park in the disabled parking bays on campus.